drcano/cse15l-lab-reports/lab5.md

 ![Image](fix.jpg)

-I reviewed the bash scripting worksheets and the stack overflow post and realized that commands return 0 when they are successful.
+I reviewed the bash scripting worksheets and the stack overflow post and realized that commands return zero when they are successful.
 Also on my if conditional, I was using `==` instead of `-eq` since I'm comparing numeric values instead of string values.
 My other problem was that the if conditional should check if the exit code from the `javac` command is not equal to zero as opposed to being equal to zero.
 To fix my bug, I changed the original code from `if [ $? == 0 ];` to `if [ $? -ne 0 ];` After doing this, my script was able to successfully run, compile, and save the jUnit test results to a text file.

 ## Information: